All Year: No

 help sawing and chopping wood for the woodstove in the winter period.

 long term or permanent volunteers (April-October), who help coordinate the work on the site, and take care of newly arrived volunteers.
-To find the job description for that function, go to the website www.roburopdeneik.org > English > Volunteers, and then apply on the HelpX platform!
+To find the job description for that function, go to our website > English > Volunteers, and then apply on the HelpX platform!

-I'm building a hobbitlike, ecological round small weekend house (mainly wood and hempcrete), called Robur at The Oak.
-The map doesn't really show the right location; best is to type and find "Robur op Den Eik" in Google Maps.
+I'm building a hobbit like, ecological round small weekend house (mainly wood and hempcrete).
+The map doesn't really show the right location.

 Since February 2017 the project is officially a nonprofit organisation, and a year later it's been accepted by the Belgian King Baudouin Foundation as a reliable 'good cause', to be found on the official website goededoelen.be.

-When finished, Robur will host burnt-out people, or people who need a break from their personal hectic life to prevent burn-out.
+When finished, this place will host burnt-out people, or people who need a break from their personal hectic life to prevent burn-out.
 Another possible use is a short stay (max.
 3 months) for artists (e.g. writers) to be able to focus on their project ("artist in residence").

-When not occupied, Robur may provide a harmonizing space for e.g. mini-workshops and other small-scale events with themes that match (RE-)CONNECTION through Rest, Nature, Healing and Creativity.
+When not occupied, we may provide a harmonizing space for e.g. mini-workshops and other small-scale events with themes that match (RE-)CONNECTION through Rest, Nature, Healing and Creativity.

 This is a back-to-basics project.
 I myself have been living as a nomad in a van for about 14 years now, meaning that I don't have a lot of houselike accomodation.
 Instead, I offer you a one of a kind, warm, connected exchange and experience with people from all over the world.